Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-04-22-introducing_slrestfulcoredata.markdown

 @end
 ```

 SLRESTfulCoreData introduces a convenience method on NSManagedObject: `+[NSManagedObject fetchObjectFromURL:completionHandler:]` which fetches a JSON object from the specified URL.
 Since each object has its own unique identifier stored in the `id` attribute, SLRESTfulCoreData will at first try to refresh an existing `GHUser` instance stored in the database.
-If no such object is found, a new `GHUser` object is being inserted in the database.
-This has the advantage, that at runtime, only __one__ `GHUser` instance per identifier is in memory (actually two; one on the main thread context and one on the background thread context).
+If no such object can be found, a new `GHUser` object is being inserted in the database.
+This has the advantage, that at runtime, only __one__ `GHUser` instance per identifier is in memory (actually two; one in the main thread context and one in the background thread context).

 Now fetching a user is as easy as